-They did answer as follows: To the "Northern Illinois Association of Spiritualists" at Elgin.-The Banner of individual governighty in in the ascendancy.-Michson:-Mrs. L. Drake, Secretary.
-On the thirteenth of December, 1874, the Michigan convention again met at Battle igan State Association of Spiritualists, at Jackright; and, Whereas, D'fferences of opinion in regard to what is termed "social questions," have, to a great extent, caused dissension in our ranks, and paralyzed our off irts in the promulgation of truths we all proudly cherish; and, Whoreas, It is extremely desirable that, if possible, we find some natural ground on which we can agree to disagree; therefore, Resolved, As the sense of this Convention, 1.
-That each individual has the undisputed right to endorse or advocate just such doctrines or theories in regard to the so-called social question of marriage laws as may to him or her seem best calculated to benefit the individual and community.
+Whereas, D fferences of opinion in regard to what is termed "social questions," have, to a great extent, caused dissension in our ranks, and paralyzed our off rts in the promulgation of truths we all proudly cherish; and, Whereas, It is extremely desirable that, if possible, we find some natural ground on which we can agree to disagree; therefore, and community.
+That we, as a body, in accordance with the spirit of the foregoing, decline either to-approve or condemn doctrines or theories advocated by any person or any paper, and that we decline to express any opinion as to the marriage laws of our State.

+Resolved, As the sense of this Convention, 1.
+That each individual has the undisputed right to endorse or advocate just such doctrines or theories in regard to the so called social question of marriage laws as may to him or her seem best calculated to benefit the individual

-Creek, Michigan, and adopted the following: Whereas, Individual private opinion is, among Spiritualists, held to be a personal vocated by any person or any paper, and that we decline to express any opinion as to the marriage laws of our State.
-8. That we decline to adopt any person or paper as our organ or mouthpiece, thus leaving each individual at perfect liberty to make his or her own selection.
-Benj Todd and E. V. Wilson were there.
+3 That we decline to adopt any person or paper as our organ or mouthpiece, thus leaving each individual at perfect liberty to make his or her own selection.

+Berj Todd and E. V. Wilson were there.
 Benj.
 Todd occupied the evening with a lec-

-2. That we, as a body, in accordance with the spirit of the foregoing, decline either to approve or condemn doctrines or theories ad-

-The bottom having fallen out of "social-freedom," the devotees are seaking an alliance with those who are willing to sacrifice manhood and effliate with them "on a natural ground where they can agree to disagree."
+The bottom having fallen out of "social freedom," the devotees are seeking an alliance with those who are willing to sacrifice manhood and efficiate with them "on a natural ground where they can agree to disagree."
 Bosh!
 But what a change one year has wrought!
-We regret that they did not renew their resolve against the RELIGIO-PHILOSOPHICAL
+We regret that they did not renew their resolve against the RELIGIO PHILOSOPHICAL JOURNAL.

-When "social freedomites" frankly confess that their infamous doctrine has nothing more nor as much to do with Spiritualism as it has with orthodoxy, where its effects outcrop every day, as can be seen by the secular press, it will do to talk about meeting on a natural ground where we can agree to disagree; but never so long as it is claimed to be "germain to Spiritualism."
+When "social freedomites" frankly confegs that their infamous decirine has nothing more nor as much to do with Spiritualism as it has with orthodexy, where its effects outcrop every day, as can be seen by the secular press, it will do to talk about meeting on a natural ground where we can agree to disagree; but sever so long as it is claimed to be to Spiritualism "